Pinafore/ml-hw/learnability/assign.md

 Hints
 ------
 1. Feel free to use _bst.py_ for finding points in a range
+2. The classifiers return boolean classifications, but the correlation function needs +/-1 results
 1. You may want to use trigonometric functions for the hyperplane function
 1. Do not make your code too slow; you will not get full credits if your code does not complete in reasonable time